 But that is only scratching the surface of what is possible.
-We are developing cloud cloud software that will be able to schedule you green bean purchases, according to your shop’s demand.
+We are developing cloud software that will be able to automatically schedule your green bean purchases according to your shop’s demand.

 Taken together, these features alone may save you hours of work each week.
 And because green beans remain fresh for months when properly stored, it has never been easier to manage a diverse, ever-rotating selection of high quality beans.